knightking10/SupercellProxy/README.md

 * ..Clash Royale
 * ..Boom Beach

 traffic.
-Useful for people developing private servers, bots and/or APIs.
+Useful for private server, bot or API devs.
-The proxy has its own Libsodium port and manages to work without heavy external libs.
+The proxy has its own Libsodium/NaCl port and manages to work without heavy external libs.

 ## Installation